kahnwong/waka/README.md

   -h, --help     help for wakatime-cli
   -t, --toggle   Help message for toggle

-Use "wakatime-cli [command] --help" for more information about a command.
+Use "waka [command] --help" for more information about a command.
 ```

 ## Sample output